 6- to 9-year-olds have a more evolved sense of dying:

 - They know more about how the body works, so they may have specific questions about how someone dies.
-A sibling may think that a bruise on his own body indicates the same illness a brother or sister had.
+A sibling may think that a bruise on their own body indicates the same illness a brother or sister had.

 - They may associate death with frightening images from cartoons, such as ghosts and spirits.